TITLERIVALS

 All Out Attack

 Throw caution out and overload the front.
 Heavy attacking boost, very thin defence, and players burn legs faster than any other style.
 Wins by sheer goal volume when the squad has the firepower; loses badly to teams that pick off the gaps behind the back line.
-Vs Park the Bus it is a coin flip that swings on attack quality, defence quality and home advantage rather than a fixed tactical edge.

 Balanced